CompCogNeuro/CompCogNeuro.github.io/content/basal-ganglia.md

 This circuit converging on the GPeAk neurons effectively replicates the classical direct vs. indirect dynamic ([[#figure_bg-gating]]), but with the GPeAk as the target of direct inhibition and indirect disinhibition instead of the GPi / SNr output neurons.
 This allows the GPeAk neurons to compute an integrated balance of the Go vs. No forces, which then feeds back up into the striatum, which enables this internal circuit to drive dynamic integration processing that is otherwise not possible in the strictly feedforward classical model.
 This is the "core" of the PCore model.

 Finally, the [[STN]] (subthalamic nucleus) plays a critical role in the BG circuit (and is a major target of therapeutic treatments in Parkinson's disease), supporting the _hyperdirect_ projection from the cortex and uniquely sending excitatory glutamatergic projections to the GPe and SNr / GPi neurons.
 This set of connections has long been recognized as important for providing an initial "brake" on any disinhibitory effects of the BG, by driving an initial burst of excitation to the SNr and GPi outputs that are inhibiting the downstream targets of the BG ([[@Frank06]]).
-An alternative role for the STN is as a normalizing factor to retain the sensitivity of the system under different strengths and numbers of inputs ([[@GurneyPrescottRedgrave01]]; [[@GurneyPrescottRedgrave01a]]; [[@GurneyHumphriesRedgrave15]]; [[@BogaczGurney07]]).
+An alternative role for the STN is as a normalizing factor to retain the sensitivity of the system under different strengths and numbers of inputs ([[@GurneyPrescottRedgrave01]]; [[@GurneyPrescottRedgrave01a]]; [[@GurneyHumphriesRedgrave15]]; [[@BogaczGurney07]]), which may characterize a different subset of STN neurons.

-In the PCore model, the STN projections into the GPePr are critical for driving a reciprocal inhibitory reflection back from GPePr to STN, which opens up a window where the SNr / GPi outputs can actually become net inhibited, because the STN neurons go into an extended pause in firing after their initial burst of activity ([[@FujimotoKita93]]; [[@MagillSharottBevanEtAl04]]).
+In the PCore model, the STN projections into the GPePr are critical for driving a reciprocal inhibitory reflection back from GPePr to STN, which opens up a window where the SNr / GPi outputs can actually become net inhibited, because a subset of the STN neurons go into an extended pause in firing after their initial burst of activity ([[@FujimotoKita93]]; [[@MagillSharottBevanEtAl04]]).
 This excitatory-inhibitory relationship between STN and GPePr is widely implicated in the tremor associated with Parkinson's disease ([[@BevanMagillTermanEtAl02]]; [[@Nevado-HolgadoMalletMagillEtAl14]]; [[@LindahlKotaleski16]]).

 The STN also projects excitation to the GPeAk, which causes it to more strongly inhibit the striatum.
 This provides a mechanism for the notably transient, phasic nature of SPN firing (as shown in neural recording data shown below).
 The tonic activity of GPeAk keeps the SPNs inhibited, and the increased excitation from the STN associated with an increased in cortical activity compensates for the increased activity that the SPNs also receive.
 Then, after their activity pause, the recovery in STN firing activates the GPeAk again, terminating the transient SPN activity (and putting the brakes back on in the BG output nuclei).
-See [[STN]] for more details and discussion of the neural basis for these dynamics.
+See [[STN]] for more details and discussion of the neural basis for these dynamics -- there are multiple cell types in the STN and it is likely doing multiple things.

 {id="figure_pcore-dyn" style="height:30em"}
 ![Dynamics of the PCore model for a Go > No case (left panel) vs a No > Go case (right panel), illustrating the central role of the GPeAk neurons.
 Each layer shows a raster plot of spikes across the 25 neurons per layer, with time going back in depth for each layer.
 Thus, you can see the initial burst of activity in the STN driven by the hyperdirect pathway inputs, which puts on the "brake" at the start, allowing the rest of the dynamics to unfold, as the brake is released by GPePr inhbiting the STN.
 See text for further explanation of each of the steps highlighted.
 The striatum neurons are labeled as Mtx, representing the matrix (vs. striosome) subset, with dSPN = Go and iSPN = No.](media/fig_pcore_v2_vs_sim_go_no.png)